 - At first when you move overseas, you are frustrated by having fewer choices, as in doing most of your shopping at the Exchange or commissary.
-You learn to live comfortably within those options, and when you come back, it seems there are too many choices.
+You learn to live comfortably within those options, after returning stateside, it seems there are too many choices.

 A move across the ocean can be difficult whether a military family is moving to another country or returning to the United States.
 Some challenges are major, others are minor, but all can be overcome with some preparation and patience.